MichaelCurrin/dev-cheatsheets/cheatsheets/shell/commands/tmux.md

 $ tmux new -s my-name
 ```

+You'll get an error if it already exists.

 Then you can exit with `exit` or <kbd>CTRL</kbd>+<kbd>D</kbd> to end the session.

 Or press this sequence to detach from the session and keep it running: <kbd>CTRL</kbd>+<kbd>B</kbd> and then <kbd>D</kbd>,